bikegirl/academic-kickstart/content/project/extracurricular/salsa-class-shines/index.md

 ---
-title: Salsa Shines for Advanced Salsa Class!!!
+title: Teaching Muscality in Movement for Intermediate Salsa at Go Dance!
-summary: Teaching Full-Time at Go Dance Studio in Austin, TX
+summary: Back when I used to be a full-time dance instructor
 tags:
 - Extracurricular
-date: "2014-05-04T00:00:00Z"
+date: "2014-09-06T00:00:00Z"

 # Optional external URL for project (replaces project detail page).
 external_link: ""

 image:
-  caption:
+  caption: ""
   focal_point: Smart

 links: